greatest-ape/aquatic/README.md

 Distributed under Apache 2.0 license (details in `LICENSE` file.)

-## Technical overview
+## Technical overview of tracker design

 One or more socket workers open sockets, read and parse requests from peers and send them through channels to request workers.
 They in turn go through the requests, update internal state as appropriate and generate responses, which are sent back to the socket workers, which serialize them and send them to peers.
-This design means little waiting for locks on internal state occurs, while network work can be efficiently distributed over multiple threads.
+This design means little waiting for locks on internal state occurs, while network work can be efficiently distributed over multiple threads, making use of SO_REUSEPORT setting.

+Currently, `aquatic_ws` and `aquatic_http` only support a single request worker.
+Benchmarks of `aquatic_udp` indicate that this is sufficient.

 ## Installation prerequisites